dzikoysk/reposilite/reposilite-site/data/guides/infrastructure/archlinux.md

 **Pros:**
 - Officially supported
-- Uses a trusted, and well known platform (Github)
+- Uses a trusted, and well known platform (GitHub)
 - Distributed as a built package, fast to install

 **Cons:**
 - Manual installation, and manual updates
-- Download speed is reliant on Github
+- Download speed is reliant on GitHub

 ## From AUR